ovito-org/pyironFileReader/README.md

 - Depends on:
     - `numpy`
     - `h5py`
+- Please note, this file reader does currently **NOT** work on windows.

 ## Adding new properties or attributes
 New optional *particle properties* and *attributes* can be included in the parser quite easily.
 To add new particle properties, include them in the `particle_props_dict` of the `PyironFileReader` class, which can be found [here](src/pyironFileReader/__init__.py).
 Similarly, new attributes need to be added to the `attributes_dict`.
 Both dictionaries map `pyiron names` to `OVITO names`.
 If you add new properties consider contacting the author or submitting a pull request to make these changes available to the whole community.